TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Change unordered containers to ordered ones in the mode state
 	- Change unordered containers to ordered ones in the entropy

-- Since sending of entropy will be highly optimized for space, it makes no sense to have augs::container_with_small_size

 - Arbitrary pasting of entities
 	- Vastly useful for importing stuff from testbed maps into existing ones
 		- Let alone between community maps